STARTING AND RUNNING A SPEECH AND DEBATE

 --contact junior high/middle school kids coming into your high

-school; see if you can get a mailing list
+school; see if you can get a mailing list from your school district and mail

-from your school district and mail information about your team to
+information about your team to them

 --have a mini institute at the beginning of the year where kids